3. HTTP Server

 3.3.3.
 Usage of Jetty HTTP server as HTTP server

-As mentioned before it is possible to use Jetty as HTTP server for improved performance.
+As mentioned before Jetty as HTTP server is used by default.
 Jetty API can be used in one of two forms: Standalone and OSGi.

 In this case the Jetty instance is created and configured internally by Tigase HTTP API.
 This allows for the same configuration properties used as for default HTTP server configuration.